California State Route 73: History

-The design and construction of the highway cost a total of $800 million.
-The design and construction was overseen by the San Joaquin Hills Transportation Corridor Agencies, or SJHTCA, an agency formed in 1988 for the express purpose of designing the tollway.
-In the end, State Route 73 included 10 interchanges, 68 bridges, 725000 sqft of retaining walls, and 32 e6cuyd of excavation at completion.
+The total cost of the tollway project was $800 million.
+It included 10 interchanges, 68 bridges, 725000 sqft of retaining walls, and 32 e6cuyd of excavation at completion.
 Construction was divided into four sections, each with an individual management system and quality control.
 A joint venture led by Kiewit Pacific Co., a subsidiary of Kiewit Corporation, completed this project in 1996.

 SR 73's toll road was the first to be financed with tax-exempt bonds on a stand-alone basis, including construction and environmental risk.
-In 2011, $2.1 billion in debt for the San Joaquin Hills toll roads was restructured, which pushed back the time until the bonds are paid off and the route becomes a state-owned freeway to 2042.
+In 2011, $2.1 billion in debt for the San Joaquin Hills toll roads was restructured, which pushed back the time until the bonds are paid off and the route becomes a freeway to 2042.
 In 2014, the debt was again restructured in an attempt to get improved interest rates, improved debt ratings, and in the process save $44 million in debt repayment.
 This resulted in another eight years of payments, delaying the pay-off date to 2050.
 Under this new plan the debt can be paid off earlier than 2050 if ridership and revenue improve.

 Tolls

 The tolled portion of SR 73 (beginning after Greenfield Drive in the northbound direction, and starting after the Bison Avenue exit in the southbound direction) employs a barrier toll system, where drivers are charged flat-rate tolls based on what particular toll booths they pass through.
 Since May 13, 2014, the road has been using an all-electronic, open road tolling system, and on October 2, 2019, the license plate tolling program, under the brand name "ExpressAccount", was discontinued.
-Drivers may still pay using the FasTrak electronic toll collection system or via a one time payment online.
-Drivers must pay within 5 days after their trip on the toll road or they will be assessed a toll violation.
+Drivers may still pay using the FasTrak electronic toll collection device, or via a one time payment online 5 days before or after their trip on the toll road.
+Drivers who do not pay after 5 days will be assessed an additional toll violation penalty.

-Drivers who drive the entire tolled segment of SR 73 will only encounter the Catalina View Mainline toll gantry.
-As of July 2024, the gantry uses a congestion pricing scheme based on the time of day for FasTrak users, while non-FasTrak drivers must pay the $9.00 maximum toll regardless of the day and time.
-Tolls are also collected at a flat rate for all drivers at the northbound exits and southbound entrances of La Paz Road ($2.60), Aliso Creek Road ($3.23), and SR 133 ($3.92); and at the southbound exits and northbound entrances of Newport Coast Drive ($3.64) and Bonita Canyon Drive ($2.20).
+Drivers who drive the entire tolled segment of SR 73 will only encounter the Catalina View toll gantry.
+As of July 2024, the gantry uses a variable pricing scheme based on the time of day for FasTrak users (it is not truly congestion priced because toll rates come from a preset schedule and are not based on actual congestion); non-FasTrak drivers must pay the $9.36 maximum toll regardless of the day and time.
+Tolls are also collected at a flat rate for all drivers at the northbound exits and southbound entrances of La Paz Road ($2.70), Aliso Creek Road ($3.36), and SR 133 ($4.08); and at the southbound exits and northbound entrances of Newport Coast Drive ($3.78) and Bonita Canyon Drive ($2.28).